top of page

 3. Consistent moisture

 Selecting the correct seed mix is essential for achieving the best results.
-Different lawns have different requirements, and factors such as shade levels, soil conditions, and usage will influence the type of seed needed.
+Different lawns have different requirements.
+Factors such as shade levels, soil conditions, and usage will influence the type of seed needed.
+Here are some considerations:

 Using the right seed ensures stronger establishment, better resilience, and a lawn that suits how the space is used.

-Proper aftercare is crucial to ensure successful establishment:
+Proper aftercare is crucial to ensure successful establishment.
+Here are some tips to follow:

 Good aftercare will significantly improve your results and help the new grass establish quickly.